nzwulfin/rhsummit16-scap/README.md

 Copy the uploaded DataStream to /var/www/html/pub on Satellite
 * Can't pull from uploaded policy during kickstart, no signed puppet client cert

+Host to kickstart must be added to host group associated with SCAP content